Generation €uro Students’ Award

 Third phase: preparation and defence of an analytical proposal

-Teams that qualify for the third phase must prepare a new analytical proposal on the monetary policy decision they believe the Governing Council of the European Central Bank should take at its meeting on March 19, 2026.
+The teams qualified for the third phase must prepare a new analytical proposal on the monetary policy decision they believe the Governing Council of the European Central Bank should take at its meeting on March 19, 2026.

-The deadline for submitting the new analytical proposal is March 18, 2026 at 12:00 p.m.
+The deadline for the three finalist teams to submit the new analytical proposal is March 18, 2026 at 12:00 p.m.
 (CET).

 How does Generation €uro Students’ Award work?